oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

 **Install and Run Ollama** from [https://ollama.com/download](https://ollama.com/download).

-Our repository provides two versions:
+Our repository offers two versions of the chatbot:

-- ** First version using the chatbot using the command line prompt as exaplined in [ChatbotCL-InstallingInstructions_Example](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/blob/main/ChatbotCL-InstallingInstructions_Example.md)
+**Command Line Interface (CLI): Follow the instructions provided in the [ChatbotCL-InstallingInstructions_Example](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/blob/main/ChatbotCL-InstallingInstructions_Example.md) document to set up and use the chatbot via the command line prompt.

-- ** second version using the chatbot using graphical user interface as explained in: [ChatbotInterface-InstallingInstructions_Example](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/blob/main/ChatbotInterface-InstallingInstructions_Example.md)
+**Graphical User Interface (GUI): Follow the instructions provided in the [ChatbotInterface-InstallingInstructions_Example](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/blob/main/ChatbotInterface-InstallingInstructions_Example.md) document to set up and use the chatbot with a graphical user interface.

 ## Useful Tutorials:
 1. Playlist by @alejandro_ao:  https://www.youtube.com/watch?v=LBNpyjcbv0o&list=PLMVV8yyL2GN_n41v1ESBvDHwMbYYhlAh1